bourumir-wyngs/ply-rs/README.md

 [![docs.rs](https://docs.rs/ply-rs-bw/badge.svg)](https://docs.rs/ply-rs-bw)
 [![Dependency Vulnerabilities](https://img.shields.io/endpoint?url=https%3A%2F%2Fapi-hooks.soos.io%2Fapi%2Fshieldsio-badges%3FbadgeType%3DDependencyVulnerabilities%26pid%3Dtgochi2l5%26branchName%3Dmaster%26packageVersion%3Dlatest-stable)](https://app.soos.io/research/packages/rust/-/ply-rs-bw)

-This is a forked version of the [ply-rs](https://github.com/Fluci/ply-rs) project that addresses the use of `linked-hash-map` to resolve [CVE-2020-25573](https://nvd.nist.gov/vuln/detail/CVE-2020-25573).
-Other small maintenance fixes may also be included.
+This is a forked version of the [ply-rs](https://github.com/Fluci/ply-rs) project that was created to address the use of `linked-hash-map` to resolve [CVE-2020-25573](https://nvd.nist.gov/vuln/detail/CVE-2020-25573).

 The crate has been renamed to `ply-rs-bw,` and minor issues were resolved to ensure compatibility with Rust 2021 edition.
 Additionally, an example has been added to demonstrate how to read PLY files with diverse field types (e.g., `f32` vs `f64`, `u32` vs `i32`, etc.).
 Semantic versioning is now adopted for consistent version management.

+Version 2.0.0 eliminates unnecessary cloning, as suggested by Nguyen Thuan Hung (see [pull request 'Optimise by not cloning key'](https://github.com/Fluci/ply-rs/pull/21/files)).
+While the scope of this change is limited, it modifies the signature of the public API trait `PropertyAccess`.
+The method:

+`fn set_property(&mut self, _property_name: String, _property: Property)`
+into
+`fn set_property(&mut self, _property_name: &String, _property: Property)`

+This breaking change necessitates incrementing the major version number.
+According to the author, this optimization reduces the time required to read 80,000 points from 450ms to 90ms, which is a significant improvement.
+The pull request has been reviewed and approved by our team.

 ***